stuycs-gh-classrooms/nxtm-p01-pd09-lebronjames10pointstreakbroke/README.md

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.

 Adding new levels, make the paddle (platform) to change color whenever the ball hits it, Make the ball go faster each time it hits the paddle (with a speed limit of course).
+Blocks with higher health than other blocks.

 ### Array Usage
 How will you be using arrays in this project?

 1D Array:
-- The blocks you've destroyed
+- None will be used at the moment.
 -

 2D Array: